Get Involved 2019

 Our food pantries also need new volunteers from time to time.
 Pantry volunteers work with clients to help choose their groceries, stock pantry shelves and receive food donations delivered to the pantry.
 Volunteer time varies by pantry.
 Training is required.
 Due to the time it takes to train, we ask for a on-going commitment to volunteer in a pantry.There are several pantries open every weekday.
 Some pantries are open on Saturday mornings.
 These are regular shifts generally at least once a month.
 Please email for more information.

 - Training required

 - On-going commitment preferable

 Court Ordered Community Service

 Loaves & Fishes accepts court ordered community service for individuals at least 18 years of age.
 We do not accept charges involving theft, assault or weapons of any kind.
 Court ordered community service can only be scheduled by Loaves & Fishes staff.
-Applicants will be called by the Director of Warehouse Operations.
+Please call the Volunteer & Food Drive Coordinator.

 To Get Started